justincbagley/piranha/lib/README.md

 ## `sharedVariables.sh`

-This script contains variables that can be called from any other script.
+This script contains environmental variables that can be called from any other script.

 ## `sharedFunctions.sh`